github/docs/content/admin/identity-and-access-management/provisioning-user-accounts-for-enterprise-managed-users/configuring-scim-provisioning-for-enterprise-managed-users.md

 {% data reusables.enterprise-managed.assigning-roles %}

 Azure AD does not support provisioning nested groups.
-For more information, see [How Application Provisioning works in Azure Active Directory](https://learn.microsoft.com/en-us/azure/active-directory/app-provisioning/how-provisioning-works#assignment-based-scoping) in Microsoft Docs.
+For more information, see [How Application Provisioning works in Microsoft Entra ID](https://learn.microsoft.com/en-us/azure/active-directory/app-provisioning/how-provisioning-works#assignment-based-scoping) in Microsoft Docs.